RalphAKing/3D-Game-Engin-in-Cpp-Test/README.md

 - **Advanced Mechanics**:
   - **Stamina System**: Limits sprinting and jumping.
   - **Crouch Mechanics**: Includes collision detection to prevent uncrouching beneath objects.
+  - **Auto Step**: Player can automaticaly step up small platforms of 0.5f or less in height.

 ### Block and Platform System
 - Create blocks and platforms of customizable sizes.